 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma financial statements as a whole.
-The schedule of expenditures of federal awards is presented for purpose of additional analysis, as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the financial statements.
+The schedule of expenditures of federal awards is presented for purpose of additional analysis and is not a required part of the financial statements.

 The schedule of expenditures of federal awards is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.

-America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.